Choose A Section

 - Provision of suitable fire warden identification such as helmets and vests

 - Searching floors and other areas and restricting access to danger areas

 - Assisting with recovery activities and restoration of normal building activities

 Real Response training is comprehensive.
 Our company was established as a partnership between highly qualified paramedics and teachers in order to bridge the gap between first aid knowledge and genuine emergency response capability.
 Since foundation in Melbourne in 2014 we have expanded to service the Sydney CBD and suburbs.
 Our clients are safer than ever, while course graduates are reaping the benefits.

 Real Response course facilitators invite you and your staff to experience the best first aid and emergency response training programs available.
 Establishing correct fire warden regulations will make a real difference in the lives of those under your care and supervision.
 For higher levels of training and increased responsibility, Real Response also delivers Chief Fire Warden training for developing comprehensive fire marshal knowledge and a dedicated skillset for saving lives when no one else can.

-Real Response training courses are held onsite at your premises and in-house at our dedicated training headquarters.
+Real Response training courses including fire extinguisher training are held onsite at your premises and in-house at our dedicated training headquarters.
 We also offer public first aid and CPR training courses at convenient locations around Melbourne and Sydney for individuals and groups who are ready to make a real life changing and life saving difference.